geek-cookbook/geek-cookbook/manuscript/recipies/miniflux.md

 * Feeds can be configured to download a "full" version of the content (_rather than an excerpt_)
 * Use the Bookmarklet to subscribe to a website directly from any browsers

+!!! abstract "2.0+ is a bit different"
+    [Some things changed](https://docs.miniflux.net/en/latest/migration.html) when Miniflux 2.0 was released.
+For one thing, the only supported database is now postgresql (_no more SQLite_).
+External themes are gone, as is PHP (_in favor of golang_).
+It's been a controversial change, but I'm keen on minimal and single-purpose, so I'm still very happy with the direction of development.
+The developer has laid out his [opinions](https://docs.miniflux.net/en/latest/opinionated.html) re the decisions he's made in the course of development.

 ## Ingredients

 1. [Docker swarm cluster](/ha-docker-swarm/design/) with [persistent shared storage](/ha-docker-swarm/shared-storage-ceph.md)
 2. [Traefik](/ha-docker-swarm/traefik) configured per design
+3. DNS entry pointing your Miniflux url (i.e. _miniflux.example.com_) to your [keepalived](ha-docker-swarm/keepalived/) IP

 ## Preparation